 Langley has established a grant program to assist educators teaching elementary, middle, and high school students.
 Up to 30 teachers will be selected to receive a $500 grant to help support current or new classroom projects.
 Educators must teach within the Hampton Roads, Virginia area.
 The grant monies can be used to support either a new or existing lesson plan for the current academic year.

 The Jean M. Yokum College Scholarships are awarded to successful applicants who are members of Langley's Constellation Club.
 The club is designed for children through the age of 18 and provides a tool for parents to teach their children the importance of financial responsibility.
 Each year in May, four deserving college-bound members are awarded a $5,000 scholarship.
-Scholarships are awarded based on need, academic performance, community involvement and a personal essay.
+This year Langley was proud to be able to award SIX winners!
+Scholarships are reviewed by the Peninsula Community Foundation and awarded based on need, academic performance, community involvement and a personal essay.